Last revision: June 18, 2026

 Providing Support

-We may use your Personal Data to support DXC products or services that you have purchased.
-This includes technical support, which can involve incidental access to data you have provided to us or is located on your system.
-This Customer Data may contain information about you, your organization’s employees, customers, partners, or suppliers.
-This Privacy Statement does not apply to our access to or handling of your Customer Data on systems not owned or controlled by DXC.
-The handling and processing of your Customer Data is covered by the terms of use between you and DXC and its group companies.
+We may use your Personal Data to support DXC products or services you have purchased, including technical support that may involve incidental access to data you provided or that is located on your system.
+This Privacy Statement does not apply to Customer Data on systems not owned or controlled by DXC; that data is governed by the applicable terms of use or customer contract.

 Marketing

-Some of our offerings may be co-branded, as they are sponsored by both DXC and third parties, such as DXC Alliance Partners.
-If you sign up for these offerings, be aware that your information may be collected by or shared with those third parties.
-You should familiarize yourself with their privacy policies to gain an understanding of the way they will handle information about you.
+Some offerings may be co-branded with third parties, such as DXC Alliance Partners.
+If you sign up for those offerings, your information may be collected by or shared with those third parties, and their privacy policies will apply to their handling of your information.

 Recruitment